Airbus A380: Production

-Major structural sections of the A380 are built in France, Germany, Spain, and the United Kingdom.
-Due to the sections' large size, traditional transportation methods proved unfeasible, so they are taken to the Jean-Luc Lagardère Plant assembly hall in Toulouse, France, by specialised road and water transportation, though some parts are moved by the A300-600ST Beluga transport aircraft.
-A380 components are provided by suppliers from around the world; the four largest contributors, by value, are Rolls-Royce, Safran, United Technologies and General Electric.
+Major structural sections of the A380 were built in France, Germany, Spain, and the United Kingdom.
+Due to the sections' large size, traditional transportation methods proved unfeasible, so they were taken to the Jean-Luc Lagardère Plant assembly hall in Toulouse, France, by specialised road and water transportation, though some parts were moved by the A300-600ST Beluga transport aircraft.
+A380 components were provided by suppliers from around the world; the four largest contributors, by value, were Rolls-Royce, Safran, United Technologies and General Electric.

 For the surface movement of large A380 structural components, a complex route known as the Itinéraire à Grand Gabarit was developed.
 This involved the construction of a fleet of roll-on/roll-off (RORO) ships and barges, the construction of port facilities and the development of new and modified roads to accommodate oversized road convoys.
-The front and rear fuselage sections are shipped on one of three RORO ships from Hamburg in northern Germany to Saint-Nazaire in France.
-The ship travels via Mostyn, Wales, where the wings are loaded.
-The wings are manufactured at Broughton in North Wales, then transported by barge to Mostyn docks for ship transport.
+The front and rear fuselage sections were shipped on one of three RORO ships from Hamburg in northern Germany to Saint-Nazaire in France.
+The ship travelled via the UK, where the wings were manufactured at Broughton, north Wales, and were then transported by barge to the nearby docks of Mostyn, where they were loaded for ship transport.